featherbear/obs.config/info.md

 ## Audio

+* Inputs: MIC
-* APP, BGM and VOX Return channels
+* Outputs: APP, BGM, VOX

-* Ducking of APP and BGM when MIC is active
+Audio ducking of APP and BGM when MIC is active.
+MIC and VOX have compression (4:1)

 ![image](https://user-images.githubusercontent.com/1159091/140032270-883f508d-1763-4a6e-8716-c7728f1bd400.png)